-Government Auditing Standards require that we provide you with a copy of our most recent external peer review report and any letter of comment, and any subsequent peer review reports and letters of comment received during the period of the contract.
-Our 2011 peer review report accompanies this letter.
+You have requested that we provide you with a copy of our most recent external peer review report and any subsequent reports received during the contract period.
+Accordingly, our 2011 peer review report accompanies this letter.

 Our audit engagement ends on delivery of our audit report.
 Any follow-up services that might be required will be a separate, new engagement.
 The terms and conditions of that new engagement will be governed by a new, specific engagement letter for that service.